particle-iot/docs/src/content/tutorials/device-os/json.md

 - Base 64
 - Base 85 (Ascii85)

-## Try It!
+### Try It!

-Try copying and pasting the examples above or your own JSON file into the box below.

-{{> json-linter rows="10" cols="60"}}
+Enter JSON in the box below to validate it.
 If there is a syntax error, there will be a red x in a circle on the line with the syntax error.

+{{> json-linter rows="10" cols="60" defaultValue="{\"a\":123,\"b\":\"test\",\"c\":true,\"d\":[1,2,3]}"}}

 - The **Prettify** button reformats the JSON to be one key/value pair per line, which is easier to read.
-This only works if the JSON is valid.
 - The **Compact** button removes the excess whitespace and converts everything to a single line.
-This only works if the JSON is valid.
 - The **Stringify** button converts JSON into a string, escaping the double quotes.
 - The **Unstringify** button converts a string back into JSON, removing the escaping.

+The four buttons only work when the JSON is valid.
+If there are syntax errors, the buttons will be grayed out.

 Try some other experiments:

 - The four buttons are mostly non-destructive so try them out!
+- Try copying and pasting the examples above or your own JSON file into the box below.

+Try intentionally creating syntax errors:

 - Try adding a trailing comma after the last array element.
-It should generate a syntax error.
 - Try adding a key not in double quotes.
-It should generate a syntax error.
 - Try using single quotes instead of double quotes.
-It should generate a syntax error.